Energy saving tips to set up your home office

 If you are one of the more than 1.79 million Australians with solar panels on your roof, you can reduce how much energy you use and as a result your electricity bills by using your most energy draining office equipment such as your printer or photocopier, when your panels are producing more energy than you're using.

 How do you know when best to use your office equipment?
-Use a smart home energy management system like Reposit First.
+Use an energy monitoring tool to help you see when your generating excess power.

 Home energy management systems track and record when you are using electricity.

-With smart energy management systems, you can monitor your home office and household energy usage in real-time, and even get predictions for your office and household energy usage.
+Some energy management systems, allow you to monitor your home office and household energy usage in real-time.
 Letting you plan the best times to use energy and still reduce your electricity bills.
 Needless to say, the less electricity your household consumes, the less your electricity bill will be.

 You can monitor your electricity consumption and reduce your electricity bill by using your energy draining office equipment and appliances at times when electricity prices are lowest.
 Some electricity plans charge different prices at different times throughout the day for using energy.
 By timing your office equipment to come on when energy is cheapest you can save big on your electricity bill.